 Tuition includes all accommodations, meals, activities, curriculum and instruction, local transportation (excluding airport transfers), pre-program materials and support, gratuities, and contributions to service projects.
 Scholarships and financial aid are available.

 Yes.
-Students can apply to multiple sessions and, if accepted, participate in consecutive sessions.
+Students can apply to multiple sessions and, if accepted, participate in consecutive sessions, either concurrently or not.

 You must be at least 15 years of age and no more than 18 years of age on the program start date to participate.
 We are able to accept students from any location worldwide, although if you are applying from outside the United States there may be special visa and insurance requirements as part of your participation.